Chorizo vs Salami: What Makes Them Different?

 The spices and flavor profile are the major difference between chorizo and salami.
 Chorizo is typically known for its spiciness and smokiness, while salami has a milder taste.

 Spanish chorizo gets its distinct flavor from pimentón, which is a type of Spanish smoked paprika.
 The use of this spice gives the sausage a smoky, slightly sweet taste with a bit of heat.
-Depending on the type of pimentón used, the chorizo can be either picante (spicy) or dulce (sweet).
+Depending on the variety of pimentón employed, chorizo can be either “dulce” (sweet) or “picante” (spicy).

-In contrast, salami is usually made with white pepper, which doesn’t have a smoky taste like pimentón.
+In contrast, salami typically doesn’t have a smoky taste like pimentón, as it’s often seasoned with white pepper instead.
 The spices used in salami vary by region, but they usually include a mix of salt, pepper, and other herbs like fennel, garlic, or coriander.
 This gives the sausage a milder taste compared to chorizo.

 Uses in Cooking